The Bankrate promise

 1. Shop around for a VA-approved lender

-2. Obtain a Certificate of Eligibility
+2. Obtain a certificate of eligibility

-3. Get preapproved for a mortgage
+3. Get preapproved for a VA loan

 4. Find a home

-5. Sign a purchase contract
+5. Sign a purchase and sale agreement

 Your agent’s job is to help you craft a strong offer and formulate a sound negotiation strategy.
-This can include sellers paying for some or all of the VA closing costs.

-Don’t forget to ask about contingencies that you’ll want included in a contract.
-This can include how long you have to secure financing, the amount of earnest money you’ll need and the right to have a home inspection.
+Once you’ve got an accepted offer and hammered out the details, you’ll sign a purchase and sale agreement with the seller.
+Don’t forget contingencies: These can include how long you have to secure financing, the amount of earnest money you’ll need and the right to have a home inspection.
+It can also include sellers paying for some or all of the VA closing costs.

-6. Go through a VA home appraisal
+6. Go through a VA home appraisal and inspection

 A VA-approved appraiser will determine the value of the home.
-This person will also help you assess whether a property can meet the VA’s property condition requirements, or Minimum Property Requirements.
+This person will also help you assess whether a property meets the VA’s property condition requirements, or Minimum Property Requirements.

 7. Complete the mortgage underwriting process